 Keep in mind that income averaging exclusively factors in income generated from special professional work to compute your average.
 Any other sources of income, such as earnings from a second employment source not categorised as “special professional” work, interest, or investments, are not factored into this calculation.

 As the income averaging system operates on an opt-in basis, whether you participate or not is something you can decide upon in consultation with your accountant.
-If you’ve determined that income averaging is right for you and you’d like to move forward with it, you can then decide if you’d like to enrol in the system starting from your next income tax return or, depending on your specific circumstances, if it’s beneficial to revise your prior income tax returns to claim the concession for a previous period.
+Once you’ve determined that you’d like to move forward with this strategy, you can then decide if you’d like to enrol in the system starting from your next income tax return or, if it’s beneficial to revise your prior income tax returns to claim the concession for a previous period (depending on your specific circumstances).

 How Long Does It Last